 The College of William & Mary Counseling Center is accredited by the American Psychological Association through 2017.
 We are also ACCTA and APPIC members and the Counseling Center is accredited by IACS (International Association of Counseling Services, Inc.).

-For information regarding our APA accreditation, please contact the APA Committee on Accreditation with the following information:
+For information regarding our APA accreditation, please contact the APA Commission on Accreditation with the following information:

 The internship training experience begins on August 1st (unless it falls on a Saturday or Sunday; in this case, internship starts the following Monday) and ends July 31st.
 During the internship year, interns will accrue and document a minimum of 2,000 professional hours, of which a minimum are to be 500 hours of direct service during the internship year.